Cudmore Legal Family Lawyers Brisbane Co

 Luke Cudmore – Principal Lawyer

 Luke is the Director and Principal Lawyer of Cudmore Legal.
-A member of the Queensland Law Society, sessional academic at Queensland University of Technology and a regular volunteer at legal clinics.
+A member of the Queensland Law Society, sessional academic at the Queensland University of Technology and a regular volunteer at legal clinics.
 He holds a Bachelor of Laws and a Graduate Diploma of Legal Practice.

 He is a father of two young children, which makes him particularly empathetic to the emotions felt by parents in a child custody dispute.